 Of all the architectural features of Shadle Park, it’s the kick-ass water tower that serves the neighborhood best.
 It was a brilliant move by whoever designed it to place the bold color dynamic into the neighborhood – you can see the darn thing from most any vantage point in town.
 I know, I know, it ain’t no Saint John’s, but it’ll do.

 The next step for Shadle Park, for what it’s worth, is to work with the owner of the big shopping center to integrate walkability and mixed uses into it, which will take a public/private partnership.
-If the shopping center can rebrand itself into something walkable, Shadle Park will be the most hip-hopping blue-collar destination in the metro.
+If the shopping center can rebrand itself into something walkable, Shadle Park will be the most hip-hopping bungalow oasis in the metro.

 Above and beyond what high school your kids are going to go to, North Perry / Crestline has some dynamic characteristics.
 Let’s start with its historic housing stock, which sure does come in handy if you’re trying to be a distinct neighborhood.
 Geography helps, too.
 With its own little High Drive overlooking the Spokane River and the neighborhoods around it, I’d take a home on Illinois Avenue any day over most homes in most other neighborhoods on this list.